neuro-inc/mlops-demo-oss-dogs/README.md

   neuro-flow run extend_data --param extend_dataset_by 15
   ```

 - Run [Label Studio](https://labelstud.io/) in browser in order to process them for training.
 Label Studio closes automatically when all images are marked up and commits a new dataset version, which triggers training.
+You will the progress in logs.

   ```shell
   neuro-flow run label_studio